openshift/ibm-roks-toolkit/README.md

 # IBM-ROKS Toolkit

 ## Overview
-The IBM-ROKS toolkit is a set of tools and files that enables running OpenShift 4.x on IBM Public Cloud in a hyperscale manner with many control planes hosted on a central management cluster.
+The IBM-ROKS toolkit is a set of tools and files that enables running OpenShift x on IBM Public Cloud in a hyperscale manner with many control planes hosted on a central management cluster.
 This tool was jointly developed by RedHat and IBM.

 ## Getting Started